 The products you do use are only those from her “Low-Contact Allergen and Irritant List,” with specific products from brands such as Avene, CeraVe, Aveeno and more.
 The seven-page list offers fragrance- and irritant-free shampoos, cleansers, moisturizers, sunscreens, even laundry detergents.

 In Skotnicki’s practice, she’s often gets patients on the elimination diet until she’s got a window for patch testing (a series of three visits).
 “So they go home.
 They use perhaps the CeraVe soap and one of the shampoos on that list, and call to say: ‘I can’t believe it; I’m all better.’
 It works.”

 Once the skin reaction has gone, she tells patients to reintroduce one product, a week at a time.
 Any that irritate are then taken off the expanded list.

 Are allergens and irritants regulated and labeled?

 Allergic Living has written before that North American oversight of cosmetics ingredients is woefully inadequate.
 In the U.S., the FDA still relies on its old Food, Drug and Cosmetic Act, which doesn’t require full ingredient or allergen labeling.
-Two senators put forward a proposed Personal Care Products Safety Act in 2017, but it has attracted little support.
+Two senators put forward a proposed Personal Care Products Safety Act in 2017, but it never got anywhere.